 The clicker is a training tool and handlers should not use it indefinitely.
 The purpose of the clicker is to communicate the desired behavior.
 Once the dog understands the command and performs it reliably, you can eliminate the clicker.
 You can still reward the dog, but over time you may shift from a highly prized food reward to a less desirable food reward, then perhaps to just a verbal reward.
 When the behavior is learned completely, no reward may be necessary at all, though dogs as well as people appreciate feedback for a job well done.

 Operant conditioning is a powerful tool in shaping the behavior of almost any animal, including dogs.
 A focus on positive reinforcement helps everyone enjoy training and deepens the bond between the trainer and learner.
 The use of a marker helps accurately pinpoint the desired behavior and greatly speeds the training process.
 When a dog fails to learn something, it's often because of a breakdown in communication rather than an unwillingness to cooperate.
 A good trainer can help troubleshoot these problems.
 The only real limits of this kind of training are the ability of the handler to identify meaningful reinforcers correctly, and to break the desired behavior into manageable steps.

-For more information on operant conditioning, or to find clicker training classes near you, please see our helpful links on the next page.
+For more information on operant conditioning, or to find clicker training classes near you, please see our helpful links below.